eminorhan/video-models/README.md

 Further examples can be found in the [atts](https://github.com/eminorhan/video-models/atts) folder.

-It should be straightforward to hack the code to obtain individual attention heads if you'd like to visualize them separately.
+It should be straightforward to hack the code to obtain the individual attention heads if you'd like to visualize them separately.

 ## Acknowledgments
 The model definitions and parts of the code here are recycled from Facebook's excellent [Spatiotemporal Masked Autoencoders](https://github.com/facebookresearch/mae_st) repository.